A Framework for Using Value-Added in Regressions

 \section{Introduction}

 Assessing the quality of workers and institutions and the impact of this quality on various outcomes is a common topic in economics.
-For instance, it is common to asses the impact of teachers' value added on long-run student outcomes, often by regressing those outcomes on the estimated value-added measures \citep{chetty2014measuring,jackson2018test,canaan2019VA}.\footnote{ It has been shown that VA models that control for prior student test scores can provide an unbiased measure of teachers' impact.
-While this makes VA a powerful tool for evaluating the effect of teachers on short-run outcomes, it also means that it's not possible to estimate VA measures for longer-run outcomes, as these longer-run outcomes have no values prior to being assigned to a teacher.
-As a result, the literature has focused on estimating the impact of having, say, a high test-score VA teacher, on long-run outcomes (see \citet{chetty2014measuring1} and \citet{jackson2018test} for recent examples).} Furthermore, some studies are interested in whether observable characteristics of teachers can predict value added and regress value-added measures on those characteristics to answer their question.
-In this paper, I start by showing that when VA is the outcome or the explanatory variable in a regression, the robust standard errors researchers routinely use to draw inference are invalid.
+For instance, it is common to assess the impact of teachers' value added (VA) on long-run student outcomes, often by regressing those outcomes on the estimated VA measures \citep{chetty2014measuring,jackson2018test,canaan2019VA}.
+Furthermore, some studies ask whether observable characteristics of teachers can predict VA and regress VA measures on those characteristics.
+In this paper, I start by showing that when VA is the outcome or the explanatory variable in a regression, the regression's robust standard errors researchers routinely use to draw inference are invalid.
 I then construct consistent standard errors for the estimators used in such studies.
 Finally, for models using VA as an explanatory variable I propose a more efficient estimator, construct optimal instruments under certain assumptions, and discuss a specification test.

 For ease of exposition, I present my results in the context of teacher test-score value added, estimated using leave-year out measures.
-However, the results can be extended to different value-added measures, and to different methods of estimating value-added.
-While I consider the cases of linear regressions, the framework discussed in this paper can also be extended to non-linear models.
+However, the results can be extended to different VA measures, and to different methods of estimating VA.
+While I consider the case of linear regressions, the framework discussed in this paper can also be extended to non-linear models.